kayabaNerve/threshold-threshold-ecdsa/README.md

 algorithm (always using big integers and never native words for parts).
 Those should be implemented and would further reduce the time from the above ideal.

+`y_ciphertext` could theoretically be produced using a hash to ciphertext.
+This would require the participants know shares of `k`, the ECDSA private key, from the setup process yet would remove ~15-20% of the bandwidth/execution at time of sign.

 ### References

 - https://eprint.iacr.org/2015/047 defined a homomorphic encryption scheme from